 Legionella are Gram-negative bacilli.
 Numerous different species and serogroups can infect humans, but most recognized infections are due to L. pneumophila serogroup 1.
-Commonly used urine antigen tests only detect L. pneumophila serogroup 1, which may cause testing bias.
-However, the extent of this bias is unclear.
+The extent to which this is, due to testing bias, is unclear (only L. pneumophila serogroup 1 is identified via commonly used urine antigen test).
 Legionella bacteria thrive in warm aquatic environments and can survive for extended periods in potable water.
 Person-to-person transmission has only been extremely rarely documented.